Menu

 Election Application

-The 2023 Election Application will go live today and be open until Monday, May 1st.
+The 2026 Election Application is open until Monday, May 18th.
 In the application you will provide you name, where you live/work (zip code), verify that you are member of MCSS, and a short biography and why you are interested in the selected position (President-Elect only).

 MCSS District Representative Map